 The diagram below shows why the average person stays broke as they use their household income to generate expenses from their liabilities.

 Wealth = income producing assets

-The level of inequality of income and wealth can be measured by: The share of national income going to different groups in society, the poorest 20% of households at the bottom of the income scale through to the richest 20% The proportion of all households who must live on an income below an official ‘poverty line’.
+The level of income and wealth inequality can be measured by: The share of national income going to different groups in society, the poorest 20% of households at the bottom of the income scale through to the richest 20%.
+The proportion of all households who must live on an income below an official ‘poverty line’.

 One of the main differences between wealth vs income level is that ultimately wealth has to do with financial freedom.

 It means that you’ve either invested enough in the market to sustain your lifestyle or you’ve built sufficient passive income streams to pay your bills while you sleep (I prefer the second choice).
 Growing income through passive income streams can lead to increased wealth.

 I could care less about the clothes I wear (my wife does though) or what I drive.

 I can’t tell you how many people in town call me “Coach“… I guess I dress like a coach?

 To me at this stage of the game, all I want to know is that if I need to attend one of my kid’s school functions or spend time vacationing with the family then I can do so without financial pressure.
 This is true financial independence.